Business Leadership South Africa

-Business Leadership South Africa (BLSA) is an independent association that represents the interests of major corporations in South Africa.
-Members include large South African companies and multinational corporations with a significant presence in South Africa.
+Business Leadership South Africa (BLSA) is an independent trade association that represents the interests of numerous major corporations in South Africa.
+Members include a variety of large South African companies, as well as some multinational corporations with a significant presence in South Africa.

 Founded in 1959 as the South African Foundation, it rebranded as BLSA in November 2005.
-Its mission is to facilitate effective dialogue with government, civil society, and labour.
+The organization's stated mission is to facilitate effective dialogue with government, civil society, and labour.

 History

 South Africa Foundation

 The South Africa Foundation was founded in 1959, amid substantial political unrest in apartheid South Africa.
 Founded by Anglo American mogul Harry Oppenheimer, its primary purpose was to improve South Africa's global reputation and reassure the international community of the safety of South African investments.
 Although it accommodated a large corporate membership in the 1980s, it ultimately settled on a membership of the country's fifty largest corporations.
 Political scientist Scott D. Taylor later described it as the "executive committee of the bourgeoisie".

 The foundation served abroad, in the New York Times's description, as "an independent source of information about South Africa as well as a sort of ad hoc chamber of commerce for the country"; in this respect, it was bolstered by a dedicated office in Washington D.C. and by Anglo American's global network of subsidiaries.
 However, the South Africa Foundation also promoted itself as a pressure group that lobbied the apartheid government to undertake progressive reforms.
 Representatives of the foundation met with leaders of the anti-apartheid African National Congress (ANC) in London in January 1985.

 After the end of apartheid in 1994, the South Africa Foundation was critical of the post-apartheid government's macroeconomic and labour policy, publishing a critique of the Reconstruction and Development Programme under the title Growth for All in February 1996.
 During the same period, the foundation came under sustained attack from Ronald Suresh Roberts, who accused it of having been "actively committed to pro-apartheid culture".
 In the Mail & Guardian and in the book Reconciliation Through Truth, which he co-authored with Kader Asmal, Roberts argued that the foundation's propaganda efforts had served the apartheid regime; in particular, he pointed to a 1967 advertisement in the Sunday Times in which the foundation had argued that South Africans should stop apologising for apartheid and should instead adopt "a tone of confident self-assertion which publicised the opportunities of apartheid".